rizdaprasetya/mt-alt-doc/en/core-api/convenience-store.md

 | 413  | There is syntax error.                 | Check the syntax.                                         |
 | 500  | Internal system error occurred.        | You can try again later.                                  |

-### 2. Displaying payment code
+#### 2. Displaying payment code
-To display payment code to your frontend, use `payment_code` retrieved from [Sending Transaction Data to API Charge](/en/technical-reference/core-api/convenience-store.md#sending-transaction-data-to-api).
+To display the payment code on your frontend, use `payment_code` retrieved from [Sending Transaction Data to API Charge](/en/technical-reference/core-api/convenience-store.md#sending-transaction-data-to-api).

-The customer can proceed with actual payment, in the nearest convenience store by confirming with the payment code that is shown on merchant website / apps.
+The customer can proceed with actual payment, at the nearest convenience store by confirming the payment code and the transaction amount.
+The payment code is shown on merchant website or apps.

 For more details, refer to [Testing Payment on Sandbox](/en/technical-reference/sandbox-test.md#convenience-store).

-### 3. Handling transaction notification
+#### 3. Handling transaction notification

-When the transaction status changes, you will be directly notified about the changes in the transaction through the redirect url and through merchant's backend.
-Midtrans sends HTTP notification to merchant's backend.
+When the transaction status changes, Midtrans notifies you at the redirect URL and sends HTTP notification to the merchant backend.
 This ensures that you are updated of the transaction status securely.

 HTTP POST request with JSON body will be sent to your *Payment Notification URL* configured on dashboard.